Personal injury

 The presumed liability system recognises that the liability of one's actions should be proportionate to the degree of danger which they impose on other road users.
 Every year, around 19,000 cyclists are killed or injured in reported road accidents in the UK.
 The true figures are likely to be higher as the Department of Transport data excludes incidents which go unreported to the police, even if the cyclist’s injuries required a visit to hospital.

 In the reading of this Bill to the House of Lords, Lord Danesfort observed that pedestrians and cyclists are often unable to obtain compensation because, "they very seldom can get adequate evidence.
 If a pedal cyclist is killed he is not there to give evidence; if he is seriously injured it is quite impossible for him to give complete or satisfactory evidence of the circumstances in which he was injured."
+Unfortunately this Bill did not make its way into the statute books.

-Commission recommendation that road traffic accident (RTA) victims should benefit from a no-fault insurance system was also rejected.
+Similarly, the 1978 Royal Commission recommended that road traffic accident (RTA) victims should benefit from a no-fault insurance system.
+This recommendation was also rejected.
 The Safer Streets Coalition, which included the CTC, unsuccessfully proposed that provisions relating to driver liability in collisions with non-motorised users be incorporated into the Road Safety Act 2006.

-Primary liability and contributory negligence
+Primary liability and contributory negligence in cycling accidents in the UK

 Cycling is a rapidly growing activity in the UK and British cyclists often suffer injuries whilst cycling in Europe.
 Cross-border litigation, now increasingly commonplace following the implementation of the Fifth Motor Insurance Directive in June 2007, has underlined the significant differences between English law and the rest of Europe.